Nathan D. Mueller, Assistant Professor of Earth System Science

 Maria's research analyzes how extreme weather conditions are affecting the dairy sector in the USA.
 Maria received her B.Ec. in 2016 from Universitat Rovira i Virgili, Spain.
 She is completing her masters at the University of Copenhagen, Denmark.

 Enthusiastic prospective graduate students and postdocs are welcome to get in touch.
 Please include your CV and description of your research interests.
 Research in the lab is cross-disciplinary, so academic training in ecology, climate science, statistics / econometrics, and spatial analysis / remote sensing are all valued.
-Prospective graduate students should look at application requirements for the Earth System Science graduate program.
+Please note that we are moving to Colorado State University, so applicants for fall 2020 should take a look at the Ecosystem Sustainability graduate program and the Soil and Crop Sciences graduate program.
 Funding opportunities for postdocs and graduate students are listed below: